MichaelXian/prime-checker-code-generator/README.md

 # prime-checker-code-generator
-Possibly over-engineered code that generates a really dumb prime checker
+Possibly over-engineered code that generates a prime checker.
+Currently running the code generator to guarantee correctness for all integers.